U. of Michigan reaches $490M settlement over sexual abuse

-The University of Michigan has agreed to a $490 million settlement with more than 1,000 people who say they were sexually assaulted by a former sports doctor at the school during his nearly four-decade career, those involved in the agreement said Wednesday.
+The University of Michigan has agreed to a $490 million settlement with more than 1,000 people who say they were sexually assaulted by a former sports doctor during his nearly four-decade career at the school, the university and those involved in the settlement announced Wednesday.

+The university said 1,050 people will share in the settlement, which was reached through mediation.
+Individuals and their attorneys will determine how to split $460 million, with no input from the university, the school said in a statement.
+An additional $30 million will be set aside for future claims.

+“We hope this settlement will begin the healing process for survivors,” said Jordan Acker, chair of the University of Michigan Board of Regents.
+“At the same time, the work that began two years ago, when the first brave survivors came forward, will continue.”

 “It has been a long and challenging journey, and I believe this settlement will provide justice and healing for the many brave men and women who refused to be silenced,” said Stinar, who represents about 200 victims.